jinx420/isThisWebsiteOnline/README.md

 ⚠️ **Important Notice:** Starting from version v0.3.2, the branch `develop` has been renamed to `old-develop` and is no longer actively maintained.
 To streamline our development process and focus efforts on the `master` branch, which contains the latest stable version, we have made this change.

-If you have been actively working on the `develop` branch, we recommend switching to the `master` branch and creating a new branch based on it for your ongoing development work.
+If you have been actively working on the `develop` branch, I recommend switching to the `master` branch and creating a new branch based on it for your ongoing development work.
 Please ensure that any bug fixes or new features are implemented on the `master` branch going forward.

-We appreciate your understanding and cooperation in this transition.
-If you have any questions or need further assistance, please don't hesitate to reach out to our team.
+I appreciate your understanding and cooperation in this transition.
+If you have any questions or need further assistance, please don't hesitate to reach out to me.
 Thank you for your continued support and dedication to this project!

 ---